zwbetz-gh/zwbetz/content/blog/things-i-like/index.md

 A list of things that I like, in no particular order.
 This is a living document.

-## Life, meaning, character, and work
+## Life, Meaning, Character, and Work

 * Joe Rogan:
   * [JRE #877: Jordan B Peterson 1](https://open.spotify.com/episode/4Ks3GyUM8Zsy5Ax5fnm7ev?si=QTgDofvGQhmxjBJL0M8BYg)